California's Vehicular Homicide and Manslaughter Laws and Penalties

 A motorist who drives with negligence or recklessness and kills another person may face murder or vehicular manslaughter charges

-A California motorist who causes the death of another person while driving might face criminal charges.
 Depending on the circumstances, an unlawful behind-the-wheel killing can be charged as murder, gross vehicular manslaughter, misdemeanor vehicular manslaughter, insurance fraud vehicular manslaughter, gross vehicular manslaughter while intoxicated, or negligent vehicular manslaughter while intoxicated.

-Misdemeanor and Gross Vehicular Manslaughter
+California's Misdemeanor and Gross Vehicular Manslaughter Laws

 A motorist commits misdemeanor vehicular manslaughter by negligently causing the death of another person while violating a traffic law (for example, speeding, running a red light, or reckless driving) or doing a "lawful act which might produce death, in an unlawful manner."
 Under the circumstances, the traffic violation or "lawful act" must have been such that it was dangerous to human life.
 The mental state the prosecution must prove to get a conviction—"ordinary negligence"—requires a showing that the defendant failed to exercise the degree of care that a reasonable person would under like circumstances.